VIDEO: Woman Catches Wrong Way Driver On 6th Avenue

 “There was on two occasions we saw them run into the car next to them in that lane, then in my rearview I saw dust or smoke from cars wrecking into each other,” she said.

-Vigil told CBS4 she was getting on 6th Ave. at Lowell Blvd.
-Based on her speed she thinks the driver was going 50 mph.
+Vigil told CBS4 she was getting on Highway 6 at Lowell Boulevard.
+Based on her speed, she thinks the driver was going 50 mph.

 “He was keeping up with us in the fast lane.”

 Somehow there were no major crashes.
-Denver Police looked at their logs and said there were only reports of people calling in about a reckless driver on 6th Ave. between Interstate 25 to Sheridan Blvd.
+Denver police looked at their logs and said there were only reports of people calling in about a reckless driver on 6th Avenue between Interstate 25 to Sheridan Boulevard.

 The calls came in around 2 p.m.
 Sunday, but no one got a license plate.